 There are so many fun places to visit and things to see in Oxford that you’ll be completely entertained for a weekend.
 But, with a little more time, consider a day trip somewhere nearby.

-My favorite destination near Oxford is Bath.
+My favorite close destination is Bath.
 The ancient city of Bath has a handful of UNESCO-listed sites, including the ancient Roman Bath complex.
 You can relax in the springs at Thermae Bath Spa, visit the shops on Pulteney Bridge, and see the romantic Bath Abbey.
-Alternatively, head to the opulent Blenheim Palace, the residence of the Dukes of Marlborough and the birthplace and ancestral home of Winston Churchill.
-If you’re up for an historic adventure, Stonehenge is just a little over an hour away.